zack3030/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is use to print the current working directory
+The ls is use to display the content list of a directory